Ttttt47/UKBioCoin/README.md

 # How to use UKBioCoin within docker images
 We have packed the UKBioCoin algorithm with the NSS calculated from UKBioBank data into a seamless docker image for convenient use.
 Description of all the phenotype included in our data is given in `./description of phenotype0327.csv` in the respotory.
-We also provide the first 20 PC as covarites, use them as `PC{n}` with `{n}` replace with integer ranging from 1 to 20 in the commandline.
+We also provide the first 20 PC as covarites, use them as `PC{n}` with `{n}` replaced with integer ranging from 1 to 20 in the commandline.
 If you are using phenotype with FieldID `34`, replace it with `X34.0.0` in the commandline calling UKBioCoin algorithm.

 To use the image, you should first log in to the repository using: